 - Employers must withhold and pay various taxes for W-2 employees, while 1099 contractors handle their own taxes.

-- W-2 employees typically have less control over their work and use company resources, while 1099 contractors have more autonomy and use their own equipment.
+- W-2 employees typically have less control over their work and use company-provided resources, while 1099 contractors have more autonomy and use their own equipment.

 - Contractors receive Form 1099-NEC for nonemployee compensation, while W-2 employees receive Form W-2 for income reporting.

-- Incorrect worker classification can result in IRS penalties, including liability for unpaid employment taxes
+- Misclassifying workers can result in IRS penalties, including liability for unpaid employment taxes.

 Watch this video with certified public account (CPA), Noel Lorenzana who breaks down the differences between what a W-2 vs 1099-NEC is, and when to use each.

-The second, related difference is which tax form is used to report a worker’s income to the IRS.
-Employees are sometimes referred to as “W-2 employees” because they receive IRS Form W-2 from you.
-Contractors, on the other hand, should receive Form 1099 to report their earnings.
+The second key difference is which tax forms you use to report a worker’s income to the IRS.
+Employees are sometimes called “W-2 employees” because they receive IRS Form W-2 from you.
+Contractors, on the other hand, receive Form 1099 to report their earnings.

 1099 vs. W-2: Are you hiring a contractor or employee?

-While businesses typically handle worker classification internally, the IRS can sometimes step in to make the final determination as to whether the person you just hired is really an independent contractor, or whether they should be on the payroll.
-Here’s a quick cheat sheet for telling the difference so you can classify your staffers correctly:
+Businesses typically handle worker classification internally, but the IRS can step in to make the final call on whether the person you hired is truly an independent contractor or should be on the payroll.
+Here’s a quick cheat sheet for telling the difference so you can classify your workers correctly:

 Generally, a worker should be classified as an employee if: